paulross/xmlwriter/README.md

 Then there is the ``cXmlWrite.cpp`` file that is the pybind11 interface, this is about 120 lines (ignoring documentation strings).
 Of course it is written in pybind11 style that takes a little getting used to but is perfectly readable.

-One notable feature of pybind11 is that if you get it wrong the compilation messages come from template meta-programming and are pretty obscure and you can take a long time to track the problem down.
+One notable feature of pybind11 is that if you get it wrong the compilation messages can come from template meta-programming (or just template creation) and are thus pretty obscure and you can take a long time to track the problem down.
 This glue code is definitely better than normal C Extension code or optimised Cython code.

 <a name="Performance"></a>